Richard was in the bathroom, trying to get his hair to do something presentable, when he heard someone shouting, in English, from the Hof,

 “I don’t know.
 As you can see, when it comes to women, I’m at a bit of a loss.”

-“She was into you like a train, Dude.
+“She was into you like gangbusters, Dude.
 When you kissed Monika, her face was just pure evil.
-Hate in them there eyes.
 Queen of death.”

 “Yeah !
 That’s her.
 ‘Queen of Death’”